 For the monitoring of non-performing loans there is a specific framework (including reporting obligations) with Executive Committee’s Act 175/2/29.7.2020 (Annexes) (available only in Greek), as specifically described in Issues of non-performing exposures.

 For credit servicers firms operating under law 4354/2015 there is a related framework (including reporting obligations) with Executive Committee’s Act 118/19.5.2017 (available only in Greek), as in force, with the amendment Executive Committee’s Act 153/08.01.2019 (available only in Greek).

 National data are submitted via standard Excel templates, which are described in the Table of National Reports.

-Supervised institutions use the updated national reporting templates and their respective instructions, which are published in the relevant Table of Templates and Instructions of National Reports.
+Supervised institutions use the updated national reporting templates and their respective instructions, which are published in the relevant Table of Templates and Instructions of National Reports (available only in Greek).

 Please note that the submission of national BSD-type reports will gradually be transferred to a new email address.
 Specifically, for reference data 30.06.2020 and onwards a group of national reports will be submitted with new template versions that are available at the link mentioned above.

 Any resubmission of templates, for reference dates before 30.06.2020, must be submitted, upon request, to the previous email address, with the most recent previous version of the template, which is available at the Table of Previous Versions of National Reports.